jonmartindell/jonmartindell.github.io/_posts/2016-01-27-trailblazer.md

 ---
 ![Featured Image]({{page.featured_image}})

-I'm glad I read this and am very interested in trying to apply these techniques and gems to upcoming projects.
+I am glad I read this and am very interested in trying to apply these techniques and gems to upcoming projects.
 Definitely a good approach and a need for this in the rails community.